Yelp/dataloader-codegen/README.md

 <img src="https://raw.githubusercontent.com/Yelp/dataloader-codegen/master/images/mapping.png" height="400" />

-This makes it super easy to find the DataLoaders you want - there will be exactly one DataLoader available per resource, with a predictable name and interface.
+This makes it super easy to find the DataLoaders you want - there will be exactly 1 DataLoader available per resource, with a predictable name and interface.

 This also means **reduced risk of making unnecessary HTTP requests.**

-If there were (accidentally!) multiple dataloaders created for a single endpoint, we potentially lose out on the ability to batch up requests to that resource.
+If there were (accidentally!) multiple DataLoaders created for a single endpoint, we potentially lose out on batched requests to that resource.

-By keeping the mapping of one DataLoader per resource, we can reduce that risk and make an efficient set of HTTP requests to the underlying resource.
+By keeping the mapping of one DataLoader per resource, we reduce that risk and can make a more efficient set of HTTP requests to the underlying resource.

 ## Usage